Mod $p$ points on Shimura varieties of parahoric level (with an appendix by Rong Zhou): Connected components of affine Deligne--Lusztig varieties with very special level structure, by Rong Zhou

 \subsection{Proof of Proposition \ref{prop: conn ADLV Levi 2}}

-When $G$ is unramified, this Proposition follows from the proof of \cite[Proposition 4.1.12]{CKV} when $\mu$ is minuscule; the general case is proved in \cite[Proposition 5.1]{Nie1}.
+When $G$ is unramified, this proposition follows from the proof of \cite[Proposition 4.1.12]{CKV} when $\mu$ is minuscule; the general case is proved in \cite[Proposition 5.1]{Nie1}.
 The main input is the construction of explicit curves in $X(\mu,b)_K$ which connect points in $X^M(\lambda,b)_{K_M}$ and $X^M(\lambda',b)_{K_M}$ for $\lambda\neq\lambda'\in I_{\mu,b,M}$.
 The construction of these curves relied on certain combinatorial results concerning the root system for $G$.
-The exact same method of proof works in our setting; however there are a few subtleties which we now explain.
+The exact same method of proof works in our setting; however, there are a few subtleties which we now explain.

 First, the explicit curves were constructed in \cite{CKV} and \cite{Nie1} using root subgroups of $G_{\brQ}$ which are all isomorphic to $\bbG_a$ when the group is unramified.
-In general, the root subgroups are more complicated thus one needs to be more careful.
-However we are still able to give a uniform construction of the curves that we need.
+In general, the root subgroups are more complicated and thus one needs to be more careful.
+However, we are still able to give a uniform construction of the curves that we need.

-Secondly, we need to generalize the combinatorial results to general quasi-split groups $G$.
+Secondly, we need to generalise the combinatorial results to general quasi-split groups $G$.
 It turns out there is a systematic way to deduce these combinatorial results for quasi-split $G$ from the case of unramified groups which we now explain.

 Recall we have assumed $G$ is adjoint and simple.
-As in \cite[\S7.2]{He1}, there is an unramified adjoint group $H$ over $F$ such that the pair $(W',\sigma')$ consisting of the Iwahori Weyl group for $G'$ and the action of Frobenius is identified with the pair $(W,\sigma)$.
+As in \cite[\S7.2]{He1}, see \cite[Proof of Theorem A.3.1]{ZhouZhu} for an explicit construction, there is an unramified adjoint group $H$ over $\qp$ such that the pair $(W',\sigma')$ consisting of the Iwahori--Weyl group for $G'$ and the action of Frobenius is identified with the pair $(W,\sigma)$.
 Moreover the \'echelonnage root system $\Sigma$ is identified with the absolute root system $\Sigma'$ for $G'$, and we have an isomorphism

 where $T'$ is a suitable maximal $\brQ$-split torus of $G'$.